 I finished my degree in 2009, in the middle of the financial crisis.
 That made me all the more happy that I was able to get a job with my employer of choice.
 I spent 15 months getting to know various units at Daimler as a trainee: I worked in IT development, test planning at Daimler Trucks and overall passenger car testing.
-After completing the CAReer program I took on various tasks as part of a major software development project.
+After completing the traineeprogram I took on various tasks as part of a major software development project.
 These included supplier management and overall project management.
 After almost five years I then decided to start a new chapter and assume responsibility for test and release management.
 The challenge was to update 30 interconnected systems to a new version, twice a year.
 In early 2016 I then had the great opportunity to work on a major Big Data project relating to the development of autonomous driving.
 This is a very interesting field that I am still working in today!

 Can you briefly explain what Big Data is?
 What interests you about it?

 We talk about a Big Data scenario when the limits of traditional data processing are met.
 These limits may relate to the volume of data, the speed at which data is created, or the variety of data.
 My current project meets all three of these criteria: the measurement data generated during the development of autonomous driving is generated so quickly and with too much volume to be processed using normal tools and methods.
 Depending on the sensors and use cases, we also use different data formats that need to be reduced to a common denominator before they can be analyzed.
 What I find fascinating is that the huge volume of data allows us to spot patterns.
 This enables us to identify defects and potential for improvement faster for the development of sensors, control devices and algorithms in self-driving vehicles.